 Handle all payments made to your employees from this section.
 Bonuses, late payment issues, and payment history can be handled by the web admin.

 Manage all routes from the web app panel.
 Also, you can easily add new routes and remove the ones not in use anymore.

 Data And Revenue Analysis

 Keep track of revenues earned on a daily, monthly, or weekly basis.
-You can also view the expenditures for fleet maintenance, fuel costs, and all other factors that contribute to keep your business up and running.
+You can also view the expenditures for fleet maintenance, fuel costs, and all other factors that contribute to keeping your business up and running.

 Protect your fuel resource from theft by using fuel auditor which compares actual fuel dispensed to the fuel purchased.
-The auditor effectively records fuel tanks with given frequency to record usage of fuel.
+The auditor effectively records fuel tanks with a given frequency to record usage of fuel.

 Technology Stack To Power Your Fuel Delivery System

 Gas delivery app development is no easy task but with the right strategy and tech stack, you can create highly functional and powerful software.
-What technologies go into creating the complete software?
+What technologies go into creating complete software?

 |Stripe/ Paypal/ CCAvenue

 How We Add Fuel To Your Gas Delivery System